core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ~~~~
 {: #fig-flow-comparison title='Comparison between CoAP over unreliable and reliable transport' artwork-align="center"}

-## Opening Handshake {#tcp-handshake}

-Both the client and the server MUST send a Capabilities and Settings message (CSM see {{csm}})
-as its first message on the connection.
-This message establishes the initial settings and
-capabilities for the endpoint such as maximum message size or support for block-wise transfers.
-The absence of options in the CSM indicates that base values are assumed.

-To avoid unnecessary latency, a client MAY send additional messages without waiting to receive
-the server CSM; however, it is important to note that the server CSM might advertise capabilities
-that impact how a client is expected to communicate with the server.
-For example, the server CSM
-could advertise a Max-Message-Size option (see {{max-message-size}}) that is smaller than the base value (1152).

-Clients and servers MUST treat a missing or invalid CSM as a connection error and abort
-the connection (see {{sec-abort}}).

 ## Message Format {#tcp-message-format}

 The CoAP message format defined in {{RFC7252}}, as shown in